 Here’s how it works:

-- You write your job description
+- You write your position description

 - Just include your non-negotiables as you normally would: required experience, certifications, work conditions, etc.